-Aono Keita is the head of the creative team "no.10".
-He has been involved in directing almost all of no.10 's projects, and has pursued spatial concept design that is not bound by preconceived notions.
-In recent years, Aono has also been working on projects that create and research social good and the future of space.
-He will talk about his track record and beliefs so far.
+Keita Aono is the head of the creative team "no.10".
+He has directed almost all of no.10 's projects, pursuing spatial concept design that is not bound by conventional ideas.
+In recent years, Aono has also been working on projects that are social good and create and research the future of space.
+He talks about his journey so far and his beliefs.

-As the chief designer of no.10, he is responsible for directing almost all projects.
+As the chief designer at no.10, I am responsible for directing almost all projects.

-Aono launched the creative team "no.10" in 2020 and serves as its director.
-He has worked on numerous projects both in Japan and overseas, mainly focusing on interior design.
+Aono, who founded the creative team "no.10" in 2020 and serves as its leader, has worked on numerous projects both domestically and internationally, primarily focusing on interior design.

-Our strength is being able to create spaces through architecture.
-In recent years, we have started by concept design the building, and we are increasingly also concept design the interior and the events that are held there."
+Our strength lies in our ability to create spaces from architecture.
+In recent years, we've seen an increase in cases where concept design concept design only the building itself, but also its interior and the events held within it."

 While fulfilling his role as general manager, Aono handles almost all of the team's projects as chief designer.

-NOMURA is promoting "social good" initiatives across the entire group, aiming to bring positive impact to society and contribute to solving social issues.
-Aono says he wants no.10 to embody that.
+NOMURA Co.,Ltd. is promoting "social good" initiatives throughout its entire group, aiming to create a positive impact on society and contribute to solving social issues.
+Aono says that he wants no.10 itself to embody this philosophy.

 Aono “What our team values is ``thinking about things from the beginning to the end, and exploring where the center of gravity is.''
 I think it's important.

-For example, if a ship tips to the right, it must move to the left to maintain balance.
-Our basic guideline is to try to do this through concept design first and foremost.
-At first glance, it may seem like it's just about finding the right balance, but it's actually about taking a different action first and foremost.
-At its core is the idea of looking to the future balance of society.
-I think that applying this to concept design will also contribute to society."
+For example, if a ship tilts to the right, it must move to the left to maintain balance.
+Our basic guiding principle is to take such actions first through concept design.
+At first glance, it may seem like simply maintaining balance, but in reality, it's about taking a different action first.
+At its core is the idea of looking ahead to the future balance of society.
+We believe that translating this into concept design will also lead to social contribution."

-Among no.10 's projects, one that can be positioned as a particularly “social good” initiative is the interior and exterior concept design of the tuna fishing boat “Daiichi Shofuku Maru” (2020).
+Among the projects in no.10, one that can be particularly positioned as a "social good" initiative is the interior and exterior concept design of the tuna fishing vessel "Daiichi Shofuku Maru" (2020).

-Aono: "I was in charge of concept design the fishing boat based on the idea that improving the environment on board the boat would lead to food safety.
-Tuna fishing boat crew members are forced to live at sea for around 10 months, involving hard work, which places a lot of mental and physical stress on them, and it is said that the turnover rate for young crew members exceeds 50%.
-To make the crew's life as comfortable as possible, I incorporated many straight lines into interiors, reminiscent of life on land, such as smartphones and television screens."
+Aono: "I was in charge of concept design the fishing boat based on the idea that improving the environment on board would lead to food safety.
+The mental and physical stress on the crew of tuna fishing boats, who are forced to live at sea for about 10 months a year and engage in heavy labor, is immense, and it is said that the turnover rate for young people exceeds 50%.
+In order to make them as comfortable as possible, I incorporated many straight lines into interiors that would remind them of life on land, such as smartphones and television screens."

-He is also in charge of the limited-time installation displays" LifeWear SPRING" (2021) at UNIQLO TOKYO, the flagship store of the casual fashion brand UNIQLO.
-The brand's philosophy of coexistence with nature and not putting a burden on the earth is incorporated into the creation of the space, for example by using recycled cork made from wine corks as a material.
+Furthermore, he was in charge of the limited-time installation displays" LifeWear SPRING" (2021) at UNIQLO TOKYO, the flagship store of the casual fashion brand UNIQLO.
+By using recycled cork made from wine corks as a material, he incorporated the brand's philosophy of coexisting with nature and minimizing the burden on the planet into the creation of the space.

 ▲ The tuna fishing boat "Daiichi Shofuku Maru", which was designed for the interior and exterior.

-While studying architecture at an art university, Aono felt uncomfortable with the conventional wisdom of the architectural world.
-Seeking an environment that would overturn preconceived notions, he joined NOMURA
+Aono, who majored in architecture at an art university, felt a sense of unease with the conventional wisdom of the architectural world.
+Seeking an environment that would challenge established concepts, he joined NOMURA Co.,Ltd.

-Aono: "When I was a student, I thought that a good space could only be created if architecture and interiors were linked.
-However, at the time, architecture and interiors design were clearly separated, with architects creating the box and interior design specialists in charge of interiors.
-So, with a desire to change things from the interior side, I was looking for an environment where I could work on creating space from architecture, with a focus on the interior, and that's when I came across NOMURA"
+Aono: "During my student days, I believed that a good space could only be created when architecture and interiors were in sync.
+However, at the time, architecture and interiors were clearly separated, with architects creating the box and interior specialists handling interiors.
+So, with the desire to change things from the interior side, I was looking for an environment where I could work on creating spaces from architecture with the interior as the main focus, and that's how I came across NOMURA Co.,Ltd. Ltd."

 Since joining the company in 1999, Aono has been in charge of various projects centering on commercial facilities, leading them to success.
 In 2013, in his 15th year, he launched his own team, “Aono Room,” at an unparalleled speed at the time.

-The following year, he began collaborating with Oki Sato of “nendo” on an individual project.
-In 2016, the spatial concept design office “onndo” was launched through a business partnership between nendo and NOMURA Looking back, he says that his work at onndo was a major turning point for him.
+The following year, he began collaborating with Oki Sato of "nendo" on individual projects.
+In 2016, the spatial concept design office "onndo" was established through a business partnership between nendo and NOMURA Co.,Ltd. He reflects that his work at onndo was a major turning point.

-Aono: "When we were collaborating with Sato as Aono Room, we decided to work more closely together, so we launched a new concept design office.
-We are in charge of all spatial concept design.
-Working together with Sato, we were able to concept design not just interiors but also graphics, products, and even architecture, as lines and surfaces rather than individual points.
-Working on projects on an equal footing with Sato, a world-renowned creator, has had an impact on us ever since.
+Aono: "When we were collaborating with Mr. Sato as Aono Room, we wondered if we could work together more closely, so we established a new concept design office.
+We are in charge of all aspects of spatial concept design.
+Working with Mr. Sato allowed us to concept design not just as individual points, but as lines and surfaces, encompassing everything from interiors to graphics, products, and architecture.
+Working on projects on equal footing with Mr. Sato, a world-renowned creator, has had a significant impact on us since then."

 The activities of onndo also helped me to eliminate the boundary between domestic and overseas as a work area.
 I think that it has broadened my horizons as I have reaffirmed that if I have the power to be creative, I can work regardless of national borders.”